 For our first supper club, we decided to stick with the classics, and so our four-course menu was:

-Kebabs however, do hold a special place on the Pakistani table (see our menu planning guide).
+Kebabs hold a special place on the Pakistani table (see this menu planning guide).
 While at home, kebabs will typically be pan-fried, here we served a grilled version to pay homage to Pakistani BBQ.

 If you ever visit Pakistan, don't leave without having BBQ (sorry vegetarians).
 Pakistanis across regions take special pride in their meats, either slowly roasted or fired up on the grill.